Installation guide¶

 The current version of DYNAMITE is based on routines which were written in Fortran.
 It is therefore necessary to have a pre-installed Fortran compiler.
 The best-suited Fortran compiler differs with different operation systems.

-, which can be installed in a number of different ways.
+If you are using macOS, you will need gfortran (gcc/GNU Fortran), which can be installed in a number of different ways.

-In the following, we explain the installation of the GCC Fortran compiler via Homebrew and via MacPorts.
-Homebrew can be used to install the latest GCC and all additional libraries in the following way:
+In the following, we explain the installation of the GNU Fortran compiler via Homebrew and via MacPorts.

 brew update

-brew install gcc@9
+brew install gcc

-GCC should now be listed under your homebrew packages.
+gcc should now be listed under your homebrew packages.
 You can check this by typing:

 brew list